OpenLocalizationTestOrg/azure-docs-pr-test.pl-PL/articles/log-analytics/log-analytics-itsmc-service-manager-script.md

 # Subscription name in Azure account.
 Check in Azure Portal.
 $azureSubscriptionName = ""

 # Resource group name for resource deployment.
-Could be an existing resource group or a new one to be created.
+Could be an existing resource group or a new one toobe created.
 $resourceGroupName = ""

 # Location for existing resource group or new resource group deployment